 How Will You Create Your Website?

-This is the most important question.
+This is the most crucial question.
 There are many ways to create a small business website:

 - Do you plan to use WordPress?
 If so, you can choose practically any Linux hosting plan.
 But you might want to consider managed WordPress, which is the “luxury” option.